 And this muse he loves, not wisely, but too well?

 Now, to write a sonnet, every one allows,

 One must always be as quiet as a mouse;

 When you ‘ve got a little sonnet in the house.

 Just a dainty little poem, true and fine,

 That is full of love and life in every line,

 That I wonder what’s the use of writing mine.

 Read by Mark Ernest.

 This article was posted on Friday, September 14th, 2018 at 7:51 pm and is filed under Countries & Cultures, English, Languages, Mama Lisa, MP3's, MP3's of Poems, Paul Laurence Dunbar, Poems, Poems about Children, Poems about Family, Poetry, Poets, Recordings, Recordings of Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.